aaggupta07/aaggupta07/README.md

 ## Aditya Gupta
-- I’m [@aaggupta07](https://github.com/aaggupta07), part of the Class of 2025 at AESHS.
+- I’m [@aaggupta07](https://github.com/aaggupta07), part of the Class of 2025 at Adlai E. Stevenson High School.
 - I frequently participate in competitive programming contests, most notably the USA Computing Olympiad.
 - I'm also working on various machine and deep learning projects with Python.